Tango992/zicare-technical-test/readme.md

 # Readme

-Zi.Care techinal test taken by Daniel Osvaldo Rahmanto.
+Zi.Care technical test taken by Daniel Osvaldo Rahmanto.

 Each folder represents the 2 types of tests, and each folder has its own Readme.